 - Consume foods and beverages that are supportive of a calm lifestyle

 Anxiety can both be improved and worsened based on the types of nutrients we consume.
 Some foods that have been linked to increased anxiety include processed sugars, meats, cheeses, and ready-made meals; caffeinated beverages; alcohol; artificial sweeteners; and highly processed vegetable oils.
 Foods that have been linked to improved anxiety include fatty fish such as salmon or trout; Brazil nuts; Vitamin D; egg yolks; dark chocolate; pumpkin seeds; turmeric; chamomile; yogurt; and green tea.
 This information does not mean that you should never have anxiety-inducing foods or only eat anxiety-supportive foods.
-It more so means to be mindful and intentional in finding balance in the foods you eat.
+It means to be mindful and intentional in finding balance in the foods you eat.

 - Build a supportive routine

 Going to college is highly disruptive to many young people’s routines.
 It is often the first time that one can select their schedule and manage their time as they choose.
 It is important to identify the needed aspects of your routine to have balance in academics, socializing, exercise, nutrition, and rest.
-Linked here are ten examples of possible routines catered to college students.

 - Prioritize appropriate sleep hygiene

 As described above, sleep disturbances are a key symptom of anxiety.
 To manage sleep disturbance, it is important to engage in proper sleep hygiene.
-Some basic sleep hygiene tools to try include: stay consistent in sleep and wake times to support your internal clock; only using your bed for sleep and intimacy; ensuring your bedroom is relaxing, quiet, dark, and an appropriate temperature; avoiding using electronics an hour before bedtime; not eating a large meal or drinking alcohol two hours before bed; avoiding caffeine after the lunch hour, and exercising in the morning or afternoon, but not too close to bedtime.
+Some basic sleep hygiene tools to try include: staying consistent in sleep and wake times to support your internal clock; only using your bed for sleep and intimacy; ensuring your bedroom is relaxing, quiet, dark, and at an appropriate temperature; avoiding using electronics an hour before bedtime; not eating a large meal or drinking alcohol two hours before bed; avoiding caffeine after the lunch hour, and exercising in the morning or afternoon, but not too close to bedtime.